Article 11EMS vs auditEU EED

 EMS route vs energy audit route under the EU Energy Efficiency Directive

-Use this matrix to classify the Article 11 route, separate certification from audit evidence, and define the outputs that should survive an authority, auditor, or annual-report review.
+This matrix helps classify the Article 11 route, separate certification from audit evidence, and define the outputs that should survive an authority, auditor, or annual-report review.

 Review all sources